Bryntirion Estate

 Bryntirion Estate is an estate in Pretoria, South Africa.
-It incorporates the Mahlamba Ndlopfu residence of the president of South Africa, the vice president's residence (called the OR Tambo House), the presidential guest house, many homes of cabinet ministers, 15 tennis courts, and a 9 hole presidential golf course with a helipad.
+It incorporates the Mahlamba Ndlopfu residence of the president of South Africa, the deputy president's residence (called the OR Tambo House), the presidential guest house, many homes of cabinet ministers, 15 tennis courts, and a 9 hole presidential golf course with a helipad.

 The estate is 1.07 square kilometres (107 hectares or 264 acres).
 The perimeter security system includes 202 CCTV cameras, 4 gatehouses and 8.1 km of anti-climb motion detection fences.
 The perimeter fences cost R90 million (USD12.8 million) to build in 2007.
 R90 million for 8.1 km is approximately R11 million per kilometre or R11 000 per metre.

 The Bryntirion Estate contains 28 erfs (properties).
 All the Bryntirion erven are owned by the Republic of South Africa.